TranscryptOrg/Transcrypt/README.rst

 Transcrypt is a tool to precompile a fairly extensive subset of Python into compact, readable Javascript.
 It has the following characteristics:

+- Bug in hello.py with -e 6 fixed
 - Allows for classical OO programming with *multiple inheritance* using pure Python syntax, parsed by CPython's native parser
 - Seamless integration with the universe of high-quality web-oriented JavaScript libraries, rather than the desktop-oriented Python ones
 - Hierarchical URL based module system to prevent name conflicts